 - Recent studies have shown that the nitrogen load into the Lake includes significant sources from municipal and industrial waste, atmospheric deposition, agriculture and natural sectors.
 The contribution of each source is not well understood and the available information is in some cases contradictory.
 There is a need to apply state-of-the-art techniques to improve the estimates.
 There is also almost a consensus that the current equation of nitrogen use efficiency applied in regions with sufficient application of N does not fit to the regions with too little N (East Africa).

 Role in Towards INMS

 - There is a need to determine the best approach to assess the N use efficiency in Africa and the interventions to improve it.
-This project will build on lessons learned from previous and other ongoing initiatives.
-The audience and baseline analysis will identify the past and current initiatives with similar goal to maximize the effectiveness and efficiency.
+This project is building on lessons learned from previous and other ongoing initiatives.
+The audience and baseline analysis are identifying the past and current initiatives with similar goal to maximize the effectiveness and efficiency.

-The East Africa Demonstration of ‘Towards INMS’ will cooperate in close engagement with the other demonstrations of Component 3 in order to facilitate the development and implementation of a common approach, while allowing for priority issues according to regional needs to be incorporated.
-This process has already been ongoing during the INMS PPG phase, with contributions from the Director of the INI African Regional Centre, IITA, ILRI and LVBC in attending both the Demonstrations Preparatory Meeting (March 2015, Germany) and the INMS Plenary Meeting (April, 2015, Lisbon).
-The background for this contribution has also been supported by earlier strategic development through INI and with UNEP, including at the First United Nations Environment Assembly (INI, IITA, ILRI, NERC).
+The East Africa Demonstration of ‘Towards INMS’ is cooperating in close engagement with the other demonstrations of Component 3 in order to facilitate the development and implementation of a common approach, while allowing for priority issues according to regional needs to be incorporated.
+This process was ongoing during the INMS PPG phase, with contributions from the Director of the INI African Regional Centre, IITA, ILRI and LVBC in attending both the Demonstrations Preparatory Meeting (March 2015, Germany) and the INMS Plenary Meeting (April, 2015, Lisbon).
+The background for this contribution was supported by earlier strategic development through INI and with UNEP, including at the First United Nations Environment Assembly (INI, IITA, ILRI, NERC).

 For more information on the partners that are part of this Regional Demonstration please see our Regional Case Study Partners page.